VW bosses charged with market manipulation | DW | 24.09.2019

 Disastrous information policy

-Braunschweig prosecutors said those charged on Tuesday are suspected of having held back vital information for investors and failed to tell them about expected damage payments and litigation costs.
+Braunschweig prosecutors said those charged on Tuesday are suspected of having held back vital information for investors, failing to tell them about expected damage payments and litigation costs.
 The defendants had always claimed they only learned about the scam in September 2015 when the scandal became officially known with the help of US environmental regulators and agencies.

 Investors are still hoping for compensation for the huge losses they occurred when VW shares took a deep dive on September 21, 2015, the first trading day after US agencies officially informed about the manipulation.
 VW executives set out a profit warning on September 22, 2015, far too late for shareholders to avoid major losses.

-When the scandal broke, Martin Winterkorn was at the helm of the Wolfsburg-based company.
+When the scandal broke, Winterkorn was at the helm of the Wolfsburg-based company.
 He was later forced to leave in disgrace.
-Hans Dieter Pötsch for his part was chief financial officer at the time, while current CEO Herbert Diess joined the company in the summer of 2015 as head of Volkswagen's core brand, VW.
+Hans Dieter Pötsch was chief financial officer at the time, while current CEO Herbert Diess joined the company in the summer of 2015 as head of Volkswagen's core brand, VW.

-In a first response to the accusations levied against the VW bosses, the lawyers of CEO Herbert Diess flatly rejected the indictment, saying they were surprised at the prosecutors' reasoning.
-They claimed: "the facts do not justify any accusation of market manipulation."
+In a first response to the accusations levied against the VW bosses, lawyers for Diess flatly rejected the indictment, saying they were surprised at the prosecutors' reasoning.
+"The facts do not justify any accusation of market manipulation," they said.

 hg/mm (Reuters, dpa, AFP)